**this is an ongoing series here at Carry on my heart, you can read the first part here.

 He learned how to be content in any and every situation.

 I think this very real, logical point often gets missed in the Christian walk.
 I especially think of those of us who deal with anxiety and/or depression.
-Not only do we have brains that are wired to worry, we tend to feel guilty about the anxiety we feel.
+Not only do we have brains that are wired to worry, but we also tend to feel guilty about the anxiety we feel.

 Transformation Takes Kindness